 READ 3301 and READ 3302 are required for an elementary education undergraduate degree.
 If you are an elementary education major who chooses reading as your area of concentration, then, you will also complete READ 3000, 4534, 5316, and 5317.

 A reading concentration includes 24 hours of study in the area of reading education.
-This study would be completed during a student's undergraduate coursework.
-A student who is interested in a reading concentration should inquire about details and procedures for completion with his/her undergraduate advisor.
+This study would be completed during a candidate's undergraduate coursework.
+A candidate who is interested in a reading concentration should inquire about details and procedures for completion with his/her undergraduate advisor.

 The responsibilities for practicum activities vary depending on the course in which you are enrolled.
 Your individual course instructor will provide practicum specifics for each course.
 However, activities typically range from observing and assisting a classroom teacher to tutoring, teaching, and assessing small groups, individuals, or an entire class.
 The Office of Clinical Experiences is responsible for making all practicum placement assignments for the College of Education and can provide additional information.

 A Master's Degree in Reading Education (MAEd-READ) will allow you to be what the International Reading Association terms an "Excellent Reading Teacher," exhibiting qualities that will set you apart in terms of knowledge and practice related to reading and writing.
 You will gain specific knowledge related to reading and writing development, the assessment of students' needs and strengths, how to design an effective reading program, how to tailor instruction for and coach individual students, and the technical expertise associated with the diagnosis and remediation of reading difficulties.